nfasano/movie_recsys/README.md

 # Content-based movie recommendation system

 Welcome to this GitHub repository explaining my journey into building an end-to-end movie recommender system.

-Just came here for a great movie recommendation - then follow [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space) to get your recommendation now.
+Just came here for a great movie recommendation - follow [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space) to get your recommendation now!

 In this repo:
 - This README.md file details the full life-cycle of the deployed recommender system, especially the data engineering and machine learning pipelines.